PSS-UU/utils/README.md

 ## What's This?

 This is a collection of various utilities for the course Platform-Spanning Systems, so far just `burndown.sh`.
+The other scripts are used by  to automate the use of GitHub, but students are encouraged to look at them if they are interested.

 ## Usage